narendra-cs/narendra-cs.github.io/_posts/2018-08-23-Step-By-Step-Installation-of-Hadoop-3.x-in Pseudo-Distributed-Mode-on-Single-Node-Cluster.md

 images: ['p1_main.png']
 type: "article"
 author: "Narendra Singh"
-description: "Release of Hadoop 3 has came with many advance enhancement over previous hadoop i.e. hadoop-2 .
+description: "Hadoop 3 has came up with many advance enhancement over previous version of hadoop i.e. hadoop-2.
 The Hadoop framework is at the core of the entire Hadoop ecosystem, and various other libraries strongly depend on it.
-So here is a article to install latest hadoop 3.x on linux ubuntu machine. "
+To play with Hadoop, you may first want to install it on a single machine, So here is a article to install latest hadoop 3.x on linux ubuntu machine. "
 ---

+Hadoop 3 has came up with many advance enhancement over previous version of hadoop i.e. hadoop-2.
+The Hadoop framework is at the core of the entire Hadoop ecosystem, and various other libraries strongly depend on it.
+To play with Hadoop, you may first want to install it on a single machine, So here is a article to install latest hadoop 3.x on linux ubuntu machine.

 > In this article, We will discuss about to steup our own hadoop single node cluster.
 Follow article step by step and enjoy working on newely updated hadoop framework for big data analytics and storage.